-Article 81. -Hierarchy.
+Article 81. - Hierarchy.
 The hierarchy of geochronologic units in order of decreasing rank is eon, era, period, epoch, and age.
+Intermediate ranks superperiod, subperiod, subepoch, and subage may be recognized and formalized.
 Chron is a non-hierarchical, but commonly brief, geochronologic unit.
-Ages in sum do not necessarily equal epochs and need not form a continuum.
+Ages in sum do not necessarily equal epochs and subepochs and need not form a continuum.
 An eon is the time represented by the rocks constituting an eonothem; era by an erathem; period by a system; epoch by a series; age by a stage; and chron by a chronozone.

-Article 82. -Nomenclature.
+Article 82. - Nomenclature.
 Names for periods and units of lower rank are identical with those of the corresponding chronostratigraphic units; the names of some eras and eons are independently formed.
 Rules of capitalization for chronostratigraphic units (Article 77) apply to geochronologic units.
-The adjectives Early, Middle, and Late are used for the geochronologic epochs equivalent to the corresponding chronostratigraphic Lower, Middle, and Upper series, where these are formally established.
+The adjectives Early, Middle, and Late are used for the geochronologic epochs and subepochs where appropriate, equivalent to the corresponding chronostratigraphic Lower, Middle, and Upper series, where these are formally established.